How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 How Search Engines Decide What to Rank

-What Affects Google Ranking the Most?
+What Affects Ranking the Most

 Content Relevance and Search Intent

-Google reads your page to understand what it covers and who it serves.
-That means matching the query intent, not just the keyword.
-A search for "running shoes for flat feet" expects a guide or category page, not a single product.
+A search engine reads your page to understand what it covers and who it serves, which means matching the query intent, not just the keyword.
+A search for outdoor gear suited to wet weather expects a guide or category page, not a single product.
 Title tags, headings, body content, and structured data all communicate relevance.
+Topic depth also matters.
+A thin page rarely outranks a thorough resource that answers follow-up questions.
+Topic clusters, where a pillar page links to related supporting articles, help search engines understand the breadth of your expertise.

 Authority and Backlinks